mateoneira/mateoneira.github.io/_posts/2026-03-02-the-alpha-blending-problem.md

 $$C = \sum_{i \in \mathcal{N}} c_i \alpha_i \prod_{j < i}(1 - \alpha_j)$$

-where $$c_i$$ is the colour of the $$i$$-th Gaussian, $$\alpha_i$$ is its opacity after projection, and $$\prod_{j<i}(1 - \alpha_j)$$ is the accumulated transmittance — the fraction of light not yet absorbed by closer Gaussians.
+where $$c_i$$ is the colour of the $$i$$-th Gaussian, $$\alpha_i$$ is its opacity after projection, and $$\prod_{j<i}(1 - \alpha_j)$$ is the accumulated transmittance (the fraction of light not yet absorbed by closer Gaussians).
 This soft, differentiable compositing produces anti-aliased renders.
 It is also the source of essentially every difficulty in making Gaussians semantically meaningful.

 At an object boundary, multiple Gaussians from different objects contribute to the same pixel with different alpha-weights.
-The pixel's colour is correct (it is the right weighted blend), but the pixel has no single object assignment — only a continuous mixture.
+The pixel's colour is correct (it is the right weighted blend), but the pixel has no single object assignment, only a continuous mixture.

 This creates three concrete failure modes:

-**1. Feature averaging.** If a semantic feature vector is stored per Gaussian and rendered using the same alpha-compositing equation, the rendered feature at a boundary pixel is a weighted average of features from different objects.
+**1. Feature averaging.**
+If a semantic feature vector is stored per Gaussian and rendered using the same alpha-compositing equation, the rendered feature at a boundary pixel is a weighted average of features from different objects.
 CLIP features from a building and a tree, for example, do not average to anything semantically meaningful.
-Discriminability at instance boundaries — exactly where it is most needed — is destroyed by the blending operation.
+Discriminability at instance boundaries is destroyed by the blending operation.

-**2. Multi-view inconsistency.** Gaussian opacities and depth orderings change with camera position.
+**2. Multi-view inconsistency.**
+Gaussian opacities and depth orderings change with camera position.
 The same Gaussian may be a minor contributor from one viewpoint and the dominant one from another.
-When 2D segmentation masks (e.g. from [SAM](https://arxiv.org/abs/2304.02643); [Kirillov et al., 2023](https://arxiv.org/abs/2304.02643)) are used as supervision, different views can assign contradictory labels to the same Gaussian.
+When 2D segmentation masks (e.g. from [SAM](https://arxiv.org/abs/2304.02643)) are used as supervision, different views can assign contradictory labels to the same Gaussian.

-**3. Occluded Gaussian undersupervision.** Gaussians that are consistently occluded by foreground objects receive near-zero gradient signal during semantic training.
+**3. Occluded Gaussian undersupervision.**
+Gaussians that are consistently occluded by foreground objects receive near-zero gradient signal during semantic training.
 Their semantic labels remain effectively unconstrained.
 When queried from a novel viewpoint where these Gaussians become visible, their labels are undefined.

 All semantic 3DGS methods published in 2024–25 address the same underlying question: how to assign discrete, reliable meaning to primitives whose rendered contribution is inherently continuous and mixed.
-Three main paradigms have emerged.
+All methods can be classified into three main paradigms.

 <h3><b>Paradigm 1: Feature-Field Distillation</b></h3>

 The feature-field approach augments each Gaussian with a learned semantic feature vector, trained to match 2D features from a pre-trained "teacher" model (CLIP, SAM, LSeg).
 At inference, the feature field is rendered into a 2D feature map via the standard alpha-compositing equation, then decoded for downstream tasks.

-**LangSplat** ([Qin et al., CVPR 2024](https://arxiv.org/abs/2312.09245)) builds a 3D language field using OpenCLIP features compressed through a per-scene autoencoder.
-The resulting representation supports open-vocabulary text queries in 3D — querying "red chair" produces a relevance map over the rendered feature field.
-On the LERF benchmark, LangSplat achieves 51.4 mIoU (up from 37.4 for the NeRF-based LERF baseline) while running ~200x faster at query time.
+[LangSplat](https://langsplat.github.io/) builds a 3D language field using OpenCLIP features compressed through a per-scene autoencoder.
+The resulting representation supports open-vocabulary text queries in 3D.
+So querying "red chair" produces a relevance map over the rendered feature field.
+On the 3D-OVS dataset, LangSplat achieves 93.4 mIoU (up from 54.8 for the NeRF-based LERF baseline) while running ~200x faster at query time.

-**Feature 3DGS** ([Zhou et al., CVPR 2024](https://arxiv.org/abs/2312.03203)) generalises this into a framework with a parallel N-dimensional Gaussian rasterizer that renders RGB and semantic features jointly under a combined loss $$\mathcal{L} = \mathcal{L}_{rgb} + \gamma \mathcal{L}_f$$.
+[Feature 3DGS](https://arxiv.org/abs/2312.03203) generalises this into a framework with a parallel N-dimensional Gaussian rasterizer that renders RGB and semantic features jointly under a combined loss $$\mathcal{L} = \mathcal{L}_{rgb} + \gamma \mathcal{L}_f$$.
 A lightweight convolutional speed-up module upsamples low-dimensional rendered features to the teacher's full dimension.
-On Replica: mIoU 0.787 at 14.55 FPS with the speed-up module enabled.
+On Replica: mIoU 0.782 at 14.55 FPS with the speed-up module enabled.

-**DF-3DGS** ([Li et al., CVPR 2025](https://arxiv.org/abs/2411.12657)) decouples the semantic field from the colour field and applies hierarchical compression — quantisation plus a scene-specific autoencoder.
-This reduces the number of semantic Gaussians from ~600k to ~29k with minor mIoU loss, and a fastest variant trains in 8 minutes (down from 351 minutes).
+[DF-3DGS](https://cvpr.thecvf.com/virtual/2025/poster/34457) decouples the semantic field from the colour field and applies hierarchical compression: quantisation plus a scene-specific autoencoder.
+This reduces the number of semantic Gaussians from ~600k to ~29k with minor mIoU loss, and a fastest variant trains in 8 minutes (down from 99 minutes).

 **Limitation.** All feature-field methods inherit the alpha-blending problem directly: rendered features at object boundaries are blended mixtures, reducing instance-level discriminability.